 Micron’s innovations in memory technologies, spanning DRAM, NAND and NOR Flash memory solutions, are being widely used in the latest mobile computing devices as well as in consumer, networking and embedded products.

-It will also not be easy for Micron to capture share from SanDisk Corp.
-(SNDK), a key player in the NAND zone.
-Nevertheless, with support from its prime NAND customers – Apple and Intel Corp.
-(INTC) – the situation could become favorable for Micron, going forward.
+However, it may not be easy for Micron to capture share from SanDisk Corp.
+(SNDK) a key player in the NAND zone.
+Nevertheless, with support from Apple Inc. (AAPL) and Intel Corp.
+(INTC), its prime NAND customers, the situation could turn in Micron’s favor going forward.

-Currently, Micron has a Zacks Rank #1 (Strong Buy).
+Currently, Micron carries a Zacks Rank #3 (Hold).